exasol/power-apps-connector/doc/user_guide/user_guide.md

               age INTEGER);
 ```

-Let's also add some data
+Let's also add some data as well:

 ```sql
 INSERT INTO PACONN.ACTORS